 This study and preferred development plan for each study area addresses strategic direction, development form, uses and character, economic impacts, open space, and circulation.
-The following summarizes the resulting preferred development plan for each site, including the type and quantity of the anticipated land uses:
+The preferred development plan for each area is a guide for future development and describes the preferred mix of uses and development character.
+The following table summarizes the anticipated type and quantity of the land uses as an outcome of each area's preferred development direction.
+This development plan summary is for planning purposes and does not indicate fixed development requirements.